plainC/c_allocators/README.md

 Initialize frame allocator with the given size.
 Note that the actual space needed is twice the size of the frame size.
-In addition, frame needs to have space for the frame structure.
+In addition, frame needs to have space for the frame structure (32 bytes on modern platforms).
 If the allocator could not be initialized, the function return non zero.
 On success, 0 is returned.

 ### void frame_allocator_destroy()

-Destroy frame allocator.
+Destroy the frame allocator.
 No more allocations are allowed once this function is called.

 ### void* frame_malloc(size_t size)